mpagels/nf-react-props-array-homework/readme.md

 ## Prepare the quick homework
 - create a local react app with the `npx` command, name it `quick-homework`
-- after that, create an `assets` folder inside your `src` folder in your react folder structure and move the `persons.js` file (find it in Slack thread or download it here) into it
+- after that, create an `assets` folder inside your `src` folder in your react folder structure and move the `persons.js` file (find it in Slack thread or download it here: [right click and Save as...](https://github.com/mpagels/nf-react-props-array-homework/raw/main/persons.js)) into it
 - in your `App.js` file, copy this import line at the top of the file
 ```js
 import { persons } from "./assets/persons";